unr-ndad/empire/README.md

 ------------------------------
 ### Purpose
+#### Visualizing Empire Project, Stage 1

-This workshop unites top experts from relevant fields to address the conceptual and logistical challenges of visualizing French colonial historical text without reproducing their inherent ethnocentrism.
-To this end, the project will address two key issues:
+This workshop is the consensus decision-making first stage of a digital humanities project ethically visualizing the French cultural imagination, called Visualizing Empire.
+To this end, it unites top experts from relevant fields to address the conceptual and logistical challenges of visualizing French colonial historical text without reproducing their inherent ethnocentrism.
+To this end, the workshop will address two key issues:
 1. how to create ethical data visualizations—and their underlying forms of training and analysis—that grapple with inherent source biases; and
 2. how to computationally process non-modern, non-English languages for humanities research in a critically engaged way.

 This workshop lays the foundations for:
+- using machine learning to broaden critical engagement with the past
 - expanding the tools of distant reading and visualization to a broad range of historical sources in ways that attend to their cultural, geographic, and linguistic diversity; and
 - identifying and preventing visual perpetuation of pernicious narratives about historical subjects that have persisted from the past into the present.